How To Become A Dermatologist: A Step-by-Step Guide

 Pediatric Dermatology

-Pediatric dermatology focuses on the treatment of skin conditions in children and adolescents.
+Pediatric focuses on the treatment of skin conditions in children and adolescents.
 Most pediatric dermatologists treat patients from infancy to 18 or 19 years old.
-Dermatologists in this subspecialty treat pretty much all skin conditions seen in children, including rashes, nodules, and birthmarks.
+Dermatologists in this subspecialty treat pretty much all skin conditions seen in children, including rashes, nodules, and birthmarks. dermatology

 This area of dermatology requires extensive patient care and communication with parents.
 If you're interested in how to become a dermatologist with a focus on bedside manner, pediatric dermatology might be an excellent option.